Lifetu Selengue

 Celo Lifetu Selengue (born December 27, 1976, in Kinshasa) is a retired Congolese basketball player.
-He is listed at 6’3” and 203 pounds.
+He is listed at 6 feet 3 inches and 203 pounds.

 He played for Interclube at the Angolan major basketball league BAI Basket from 2010 to 2013.

 In January 2014, he signed a 1-year deal with Recreativo do Libolo.

 In March 2014, on the course of the 2013–14 BAI Basket, Primeiro de Agosto filed a claim, accusing Selenge of playing for Recreativo do Libolo as an Angolan national.
 He was subsequently suspended and accused by the Angolan Basketball Federation of possession of a forged Angolan nationality, possibly facing criminal charges.